When’s the last time you checked who you have designated as the beneficiary on your retirement accounts?

-If you think naming a beneficiary in your will is enough — think again!
+If you think naming a beneficiary in your will is enough, think again!

 Death of a beneficiary, divorce (yours or theirs) and other life events may prompt you to rethink your original choices.

 Example: let’s say you divorce and later remarry.
-If you don’t update your beneficiary designation, your ex may receive part (or all) of your retirement assets.
+If you don’t update your beneficiary designation, your ex may receive part (or all) of your retirement account assets.
 Awkward!

 In most cases, it’s usually wiser to name your spouse as beneficiary — and not just to keep the peace at home.

 As your primary beneficiary, your spouse may take ownership of your IRA with the same rights you had.
 If you name a non-spouse, they may have to withdraw the assets within a certain timeframe.
 This means less tax-deferred earnings growth and possible unwanted tax consequences for them.

 4. Naming your children as primary beneficiaries may make sense if your spouse is (or will be) financially secure when you die.

 One solution is to name your spouse as primary beneficiary and your children as contingent beneficiaries.
 This option gives more flexibility with taxes and timing of distributions.

-5. If you’re worried about the fiscal (ir)responsibility of your heirs, think about naming a trust as your beneficiary.
-The biggest downside of doing this is greater tax liability for you.
+One potential option is the spendthrift trust, which provides incremental access for your beneficiaries to their inheritance.
+The biggest potential downside of doing taking the trust approach is greater tax liability for you.
 Trusts can also be complex, so it’s best to consult an advisor on setting one up.

 There’s no single best answer for how to choose your retirement plan beneficiary.
 If you’re struggling with this decision, one of our financial advisors can help walk you through making this important choice.
-Click here to request a free, no-obligation conversation today.
+Click here to request a complimentary, no-obligation conversation today.